 What Is NOT Sexual Harassment?

 Not all offensive or inappropriate conduct reaches the legal definition of “sexual harassment.”
 Courts have held that minor or offhand comments, general teasing, and certain types of casual jokes do not constitute harassment.
 Isolated incidents usually aren’t enough either (unless they involve physical contact, quid pro quo harassment, or are otherwise of a serious nature).

 If you’ve been harassed, it might be hard for you to know whether your situation qualifies for a sexual harassment claim.
 Please don’t assume that you don’t have a case until you’ve talked with an experienced Massachusetts employment Harassment attorney.
 You may have more options than you realize.

 Who Can Be a Victim of Sexual Harassment?

 Anyone can be a victim of sexual harassment, including both men and women.
 State and federal law recognize sexual harassment:

 - By women against women

-If you believe you have been sexually harassed in Massachusetts, MA Employment Lawyers are here to help.
+If you believe you have been sexually harassed in Massachusetts, our Worcester employment harassment lawyers are here to help.
 We are a proven and experienced group of attorneys that will stand by your side and fight for you.